mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 Strictly speaking, the `TxSummaryUnblindingData` is not part of the MobileCoin network's protocol rules, it's rather a detail of the hardware wallets, and they might choose not to use this schema and do their own thing.
 However, it is useful as a proof of concept, to validate that the `TxSummary` design does actually achieve the goals we set out.
-This at least provides a starting point for hardware wallet projects.
+This at least provides a starting point for hardware wallet projects that does not involve sending the entire `Tx`.

 # Drawbacks
 [drawbacks]: #drawbacks